 Focus on executing with excellence.
 Continue doing great work.

 This career advice may seem counter-intuitive, but it's not when you think about it.

-If your goal is to stew over the promotion that wasn't, then start turning in poor quality work, that's late and riddled with errors.
+If your goal is to stew over the promotion that wasn't, then start turning in shoddy quality work, that's late and riddled with errors.

 Where do you think this path leads?

 If your goal is to position yourself for the next promotion opportunity, then continuing to produce excellent work makes all the sense in the world.